-• "The valuation of the subject property is excessive and inequitable.
-The property's value as applied by the commissioner is not in line with its actual rental value.
+- "The valuation of the subject property is excessive and inequitable.
+The property's value as applied by the commissioner is not in line with its potential rental value. - The subject property is a treble unit, which is vastly in excess of the requirements of the hypothetical tenant for this location.
+The Stone Court Centre has been a retail failure with exceptionally low rental values for retail space, even in the context of Roscommon Town.

-- The Stone Court Centre has been a retail failure with exceptionally low rental values for rental values for retail space, even in the context of Roscommon Town. - There is an oversupply of retail property in Roscommon Town due to large amounts of space that had been added pre the 2008 recession."
+- There is a historically misaligned service charge on the retail units in the stone court centre. - There is an oversupply of retail property in Roscommon Town due to large amounts of space that had been added pre the 2008 recession."

-1.3 The Appellant considers that the valuation of the Property ought to have been determined in the sum of \notin 2710.
+1.3 The Appellant considers that the valuation of the Property ought to have been determined in the sum of $\notin 10,340$.